sergiughimp/ObjectOrientedDesign/README.md

 This lab demonstrates **object-oriented design** in C# by creating classes with properties, constructors, and methods, while also showing how to use **generic collections** (`List<T>`).
 The project is structured to separate functionality into **different namespaces**, making the code more readable, modular, and maintainable.

-# Lecture 3 – Singleton Patter, Animal Manager and Generics in C#
+# Lect 4 – Singleton Patter, Animal Manager and Generics in C#

 This project demonstrates **object-oriented programming (OOP)** concepts in C# along with **generic programming**.
 It covers the following key topics: